 Offering two-day shipping is one way to appeal to (and increase conversions from) a generation that has become accustomed to near-instant gratification.
-For example, ShipBob’s 2-Day Express program makes it incredibly easy for merchants with a Shopify store to increase conversion rates as well as manage fulfillment and shipping by splitting inventory across the US.
-The 2-Day Express program adds a new shipping option to your checkout that is only displayed to customers with a shipping address within the areas of guaranteed 2-day coverage — and it’s proven to increase conversions:
+For example, ShipBob’s 2-Day Express Shipping Express Program makes it incredibly easy for merchants to increase conversion rates as well as manage ecommerce fulfillment.

 Appealing to millennial shoppers